AppWerft/Titanium-AndroidStudio/README.md

 <img src="https://raw.githubusercontent.com/AppWerft/Titanium-AndroidStudio/master/screens/Studio.png" width=400 />

-Here you have to select (????)

-If I open an existing project and point to our `test` - folder, then `Nothing to show` ...
+If I open an existing project and point to our `test` - folder, then Nothing to show on left slider.

 Ok, next we add the SDK to project settings:
 <img src="https://raw.githubusercontent.com/AppWerft/Titanium-AndroidStudio/master/screens/SDK.png" width=500 />